Skip to Content

 Summary

-• Thinning out hair makes it lighter, finer and adds volume.
+• Thinning out hair makes it feel lighter, less dense, and adds volume.

 • Hair thinning is often beneficial for those with excessively thick, heavy, and flat hair.